Information on hotels and places to stay.

 "Supreme Alums" Reception, Caplin Pavilion

-Meet Virginia Law alumni who have clerked for the U.S. Supreme Court, for admitted students, guests and faculty.
+Meet Virginia Law alumni who have clerked for justices of the U.S. Supreme Court; for admitted students, guests and faculty.

 Parking at the Law School is extremely limited during the Open House.
 We strongly encourage visitors to carpool, get dropped off by a family member or friend, or walk from nearby hotels to the Law School.
 Registrants will receive parking instructions close to the event date.